-3.5 Admission and Commitment to Intellectual Disability Services
+5.4.5 Admission and Commitment to Certain Intellectual Disability Services

-Chapter 593 of the Texas Health and Safety Code governs the admission of persons with an ID into services offered by departments of HHSC, Community Centers, voluntary residential care programs, and commitments to residential care facilities.
-This chapter is part of the "Persons with an Intellectual Disability Act," which encompasses Chapters 591-587 of the Texas Health and Safety Code.
+Chapter 593 of the Texas Health and Safety Code governs the admission of persons with an ID into certain services offered by departments of HHSC, Community Centers, voluntary residential care programs, and commitments to one of the 13 State Supported Living Centers (SSLCs).
+SSLCs are operated directly by HHSC and function as part of the broad continuum of care for people with ID.
+Chapter 593 is a part of the "Persons with an Intellectual Disability Act," which encompasses Chapters 591-587 of the Texas Health and Safety Code.

-Emergency admission to a residential care facility, and the receipt of emergency services by a person with an ID do not require court involvement.
+Time-limited emergency admission to a residential care facility, and the receipt of emergency services by a person with an ID do not require court involvement.
 However, there are two areas in which the courts can become involved.
-The first is when there is an application for commitment to a residential care facility, and the second is when a patient needs a transfer to a mental hospital for more than 30 days.
+The first is when there is an application for involuntary commitment to a residential care facility, and the second is when a patient needs a transfer to a mental hospital for more than 30 days.
 Just as in voluntary and involuntary mental health proceedings, an order for an ID commitment is NOT an adjudication of mental incompetency.
 Tex.
 Health & Safety Code § 593.054.